 If your Faculty is interested in building a partnership with an international University partner, please complete the Partnership Development Form.
 This includes those interested in signing a Memorandum of Understanding or Statement of Cooperation.

 This brief report ensures that we, the international support team, are providing the most appropriate and effective support for the partnership.
 If you are a faculty member interested in building an international partnership, the proposed partnership should have the support of the Faculty’s Dean.
-Completed reports will then be submitted to Nicky Dhaliwal International Resources and Communications Senior Officer, Office of the Provost pro-tem, for approval from the Provost.
+Completed reports will then be submitted to Raina Reddecliff, Associate Director, Campus Internationalization, Office of the Provost, for approval from the Provost.

 For more information about new partnerships, please contact: